KlaudiaKorczak/Movies-library/README.md

 - SQLite db

-## How to run tis project locally:
+## How to run this project locally:

 1) Clone this repository and go to the project directory